WKU Public Radio: History

 WKYU-FM signed on for the first time in November 1980 as the first public radio station for south central Kentucky.
-The station was spearheaded by Dr. Chuck Anderson, who had experimented with a carrier current station on-campus at WKU since 1975.
+The station was spearheaded by Dr. Chuck Anderson, who had experimented with a carrier current radio station on campus at WKU since 1975.

-The inception of WKYU-FM, broadcasting at 88.9 megahertz, did not come without controversy; in its first several months on the air, the station's airwaves caused some local residents to experience the station's audio overlaying with the visual reception of Nashville, Tennessee's "Big 3" television stations (ABC affiliate WNGE (now WKRN-TV), NBC affiliate WSM-TV (now WSMV-TV) and CBS affiliate WTVF), which all broadcast on the lower-VHF band.
+The inception of WKYU-FM, broadcasting at 88.9 megahertz, did not come without controversy; in its first several months on the air, the station's airwaves caused some local residents to experience the station's audio overlaying with the visual reception of the "Big 3" television stations based in Nashville, Tennessee (ABC affiliate WNGE (channel 2, now WKRN-TV), NBC affiliate WSM-TV (channel 4, now WSMV-TV) and CBS affiliate WTVF (channel 5)), which all broadcast on the lower-VHF band.
 It even prompted residents of nearby Butler County to file a class-action federal lawsuit against the university in February 1981; the suit was dismissed in June of that year due to insufficient evidence.

 Over the next ten years, WKYU would expand its coverage through three satellite stations.
-WDCL-FM signed-on in 1985 to serve areas around Somerset and Campbellsville from a tower in Adair County.
+WDCL-FM signed-on in 1985 to serve areas of southeast central Kentucky around Somerset and Campbellsville from a tower in Adair County.
 WDCL obtained its calls from longtime public radio supporter Daniel Cole.
 In 1990, two more stations were launched to joined the network: WKUE-FM in Elizabethtown and WKPB for the Ohio River communities of Henderson and Owensboro.

 The network was known as Western's Public Radio, airing mostly classical music during the day.
 However, on August 31, 2009, it rebranded itself as WKU Public Radio, and began airing mostly news and talk during the day.
 Prior to the sign-on of WKYU-FM, the only portions of the coverage area that had a clear signal from an NPR station were Henderson and Owensboro, which received NPR programming from WNIN-FM in Evansville, Indiana, and some southern Kentucky counties along the Kentucky–Tennessee state line, where WPLN-FM is received from Nashville.

 In 2016, WKYU-FM signed on a new service on a new FM translator station, W248CF, broadcasting at 97.5 megahertz.
 That translator airs classical music 24 hours a day.
 Since its signal does not reach too far outside of Warren County, it is repeated on WKYU-FM's second HD channel, and also streams live on the Internet.